Adoption in Western Australia

 During assessment, the department will consider the applicant’s ability to care for the child, their willingness to support the child’s relationship with their birth parents and culture, the stability of the relationship (if the applicant is a couple), their ability to provide a suitable family environment; whether they have been found guilty of any offences and whether they are of good character.
 The department may also consider the age of the applicant, the age of any children already in the family and the applicant’s ability to meet the child’s cultural, ethnic, religious and education needs.

-What is the process for adoption in Western Australia?
+What is the adoption process in Western Australia?

 An applicant to adopt must attend a general information session, then attend two or three education sessions, lodge an expression of interest and then lodge a formal application.
 The applicant, should they wish to continue, must then take part in an intensive assessment process where they will be interviewed.
 An assessor will prepare a detailed report and make recommendations on their suitability as an adoptive parent.